 #4 – Data Source

-When the forecast is prepared the data source must be free from bias and should be included after a deep analysis.
-Because the bonuses of senior leadership are tied to their department performance so a biased leader might provide a very conservative number for forecast and then exceed the forecasted numbers in actual results, which will lead to unethical practices.
-Also, the forecasted numbers must not come from someone who does not understand the complete process and might give some forecasted numbers impossible to achieve.
+When the forecast is prepared, the data source must be free from bias and should be included after an in-depth analysis because the bonuses of senior leadership are tied to their department performance so a biased leader might provide a very conservative number for forecast and then exceed the forecasted figures in actual results, which will lead to unethical practices.
+Also, the forecasted numbers must not come from someone who does not understand the complete process and might give some forecasted figures impossible to achieve.

 #5 – Objectives & Senior Management